LittleD3092/My-Vault/1. Archived/工程數學/First Order DE/Bernoulli's Equations.md

 # Fluid Mechanics

+## Restrictions

+1. Steady flow.
+2. Incompressible flow.
+3. Frictionless flow.
+4. Flow along a streamline.

+> You should keep the restrictions in mind whenever you consider using the Bernoulli equation!

+## Derivation

 The Bernoulli's equation for fluid mechanics is derived using [[Euler's Equation]].

 > Recall that [[Euler's Equation]] for steady flow along a streamline: